 About the Author

-Joe Garecht is a nonprofit fundraising consultant, an author and speaker, and the founder of The Fundraising Authority.
-Joe has been a professional fundraiser for over a decade and during that time, has served as a development director, executive director, and fundraising consultant to numerous nonprofits and political campaigns.
-As the executive director of Business Leadership Organized for Catholic Schools (BLOCS), Joe led the effort to raise $50 million in endowments for individual schools, raise $4 million yearly in scholarship funds, and modernize and professionalize the fundraising capabilities of over 175 parochial schools in the Philadelphia region.
-Joe is the author of How to Raise More Money for Any Non-Profit, The Silent Auction Handbook, The Non-Profit Fundraising Formula, and Raising Money Without Going Crazy.
-All four books are available on Amazon.
-For more great information on how to raise more money visit Joe on the web at www.thefundraisingauthority.com.Follow on Twitter More Content by Joe Garecht
+Joe Garecht is a non-profit fundraising consultant, author, and speaker and the founder of Garecht Fundraising Associates and The Fundraising Authority.
+He has almost 20 years experience in fundraising as a development director, executive director, and consultant.
+As the executive director of Business Leadership Organized for Catholic Schools (BLOCS), Joe led the effort to raise $50 million in endowments for individual schools, raised $4 million yearly in scholarship funds, and modernized and professionalized the fundraising capabilities of over 175 parochial schools in the Philadelphia region.
+You can find Joe online at Garecht.com.Follow on Twitter More Content by Joe Garecht